HUMANITARIAN EMERGENCIES AND DEVELOPMENT AID

 VEOLIAFORCE: PROVIDING FRONTLINE SUPPORT

 The Veolia Foundation makes Veolia's expertise and know-how available to the international humanitarian organizations that enlist its assistance in responding to natural disasters and promoting lasting improvements in the living conditions of the most disadvantaged people.
-It has established partnerships with a number of bodies, including the French Red Cross, UNICEF and UNHCR, Médecins sans Fontières (MSF - Doctors Without Borders).
+It has established partnerships with a number of bodies, including the French Red Cross, MSF (Doctors Without Borders), Médecins du Monde, UNHCR...

-The Veoliaforce action team has 500 volunteers who are nationals of a score of countries and represent all of Veolia's core businesses (Water, Energy and Waste Management).
+The Veoliaforce action team has 400 volunteers who represent all of Veolia's core bursinesses (Water, Energy and Waste Management).
 It dispatches its experts and equipment to provide emergency humanitarian aid and restore safe sanitary conditions in response to natural disasters.
 Veoliaforce also contributes to development projects for essential services supported by the foundation around the world.

 > All Foundation's news...